Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

 Smoothness
    Smoothness of the *Blend Path* and *Blend Surface*.
 Profile Factor
-   How much intermediary new edges are shrunk/expanded Profile Shape
+   How much intermediary new edges are shrunk/expanded.
+Profile Shape
    The shape of the new edges.
-See the :ref:`proportional editing <3dview-transform-control-proportional-edit-falloff>` docs for a description of each option.
+See the :ref:`proportional editing <3dview-transform-control-proportional-edit-falloff>` page for a description of each option.

 Examples